FusionCache/docs/docs/concepts.md

 Because Fusion knows `Person` and `Address` are linked, it records the link between these Person and Address objects (using their OIDs).

-This means when you request a Person object, Fusion can also return the Address object:
+When you request a Person object, Fusion can also return the Address object:

 <table>